Contents

 Address: Piazza del Duomo, 56126 Pisa PI, Italy

 • By bus: Visitors can reach Pisa Cathedral by taking one of several bus routes to the Piazza dei Miracoli.
 Bus numbers 110, 120, 140, 190, 21, 70, 71, 80, 81, 840, 875, or LR all stop at the bus stop called Torre 1, which is a short walk from the cathedral.
-Visitors can purchase tickets on board the bus or at the ticket office located at the Pisa Centrale train station.

 • By train: The main train station of Pisa, Pisa Centrale, is approximately 20 minutes' walk from the Leaning Tower of Pisa and Pisa Cathedral.
 Visitors can also take a local train to the Pisa San Rossore train station closer to the Piazza dei Miracoli.
 From there, visitors can take a bus or walk to the cathedral.
 Train tickets can be purchased at the station or online prior to arrival.